 The remit of the Remuneration Committee is documented in its terms of reference which have been adopted by the Board of Directors.

 The Remuneration Committee meets as required and at least once a year.
 Its responsibilities include reviewing the performance of the Executive Directors, setting their remuneration levels, determining the payment of bonuses (if applicable) and other benefits and considering the grant of options under the Company share option schemes.

-The members of the Remuneration Committee are: Eric Yeatman (Chair), Chris Buckley, Peter Grant and Andrew Holmes.
+The members of the Remuneration Committee are: Eric Yeatman (Chair), Chris Buckley and Peter Grant.

 The terms of reference can be found here.

 At this stage, it is not considered appropriate for the Company to have a formally constituted Nominations Committee, however, this will be kept under review.
 Board appointments are considered by the Board as a whole.